- What Is Autism?

 Though researchers are trying to find a solution as to how to tackle the condition at its early stages once and for all, they have not made much progress, and there is no cure for autism.
 There are ways in which parents of toddlers and infants with autism can manage the problem in a more understanding and comfortable way.

-If all the caregivers involved, including parents and doctors, play their parts well, managing a baby with autism can become less of a challenge.
+If all the caregivers involved, including parents and doctors, play their parts well, taking care of and raising a baby who has autism can become less of a challenge.
 Here are a few ways in which autism can be managed:

 It is very important for parents to educate themselves on what autism is.
 This will help you later as you are able to meet any challenges your child may throw at you in the correct way.